onox/orka/README.md

 - **EGL**.
 Thick bindings for EGL are provided to create a surfaceless context for rendering without the presence of a windowing system.

-- **GLFW 3**.
-Provides bindings for [GLFW 3.x][url-glfw].
-This
-is a library for creating windows with an OpenGL context on them.
-It also provides functionality for capturing user input on keyboard, mouse, and joystick.
-Alternatively, libraries like [SDL][url-sdl] can be used instead to create windows and process input.
+To display 3D graphics on the screen you need a library like [AWT][url-awt] to create windows with an OpenGL context and to manage input devices like the pointer, keyboard, and gamepads.
+Alternatively, a library like [SDL][url-sdl] can be used instead to create windows and process input.

 ## Documentation